ptyshevs/fused_lasso/README.md

 ### Interface

-Along with a research notebook, `fused_lasso.py` file contains model object with sklearn-like interface.
+Along with a research notebook, `fused_lasso.py` file is provided, containing model class with sklearn-like API.

 ## Acknowledgements